axelmotyka/adventcalendar/src/main/java/week02/README.md

 ### Hints, requirements

  * Every exercise use the previous solution, so copy your implementation from one exercise to the next one.
- * Use `RacingGame` as the operational class through all exercises.
-That means we handle all racing stuff from this class.
+ * Use `RacingGame` as the operational class through all exercises - we handle all racing stuff from this class.
  * Every method that is defined in the exercise must be _public_.
  * Consider class `Vehicle` and `Driver` to be 'immutable'.
  * Driver's starting number and name has to be unique.